IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 # State of template tag components

 We expect to recommend `<template>` as the default authoring format during Ember 5.x.

 ---
+layout: statement
+---

+# Should you start using &lt;template&gt; tag components today?

+---
 layout: section